Sanskruti414/Ships-and-Cranes/README.md

 • For stacking a weak container (which is done in the end, all stacking all other containers), a HashSet mp is maintained.
 A stack is added to mp if a weak container is stacked in it.
 Hence, that stack is sealed now and no more container can be stacked in it.
 The weak container will be on the top.

-•	The Container class is implemented using Factory Design Pattern.

 Walkthrough of Inputs and Outputs